AnaMakarevich/anamakarevich.github.io/_posts/2019-03-28-Fun_With_Coins.md

 It's more of a brain burner, but I enjoyd solving it.

 <h2>Problem:</h2>
 We have 12 golden coins and 12 silver coins.
 One of them is fake and we don't even know if it's silver or golden.
 Moreover, we don't know what is heavier - golden coins or silver coins.
 But we have scales that can tell us if something is heavier or not.
+We also know that fake golden coin is lighter than genuine golden coin, and fake silver coin is heavier than genuine silver coin.
 Question: what is the minimal number of operations required to find the fake?

 Answer: 3